 You need to stay in close touch with hundreds, and soon, thousands of people.
 Whether fans, music biz, or the endless characters you’re going to encounter around the world on your way to the top, you’re going to need to keep track of them all.

-It takes a discipline and orderliness you may not be used to, but comes in SO handy when you need to contact that graphic designer who introduced himself to you once after a gig in St. Louis a year and a half ago.
-Or to be able, in 5 seconds, to find the 6 drummers you know in Southern California.
+It takes a discipline and orderliness you may not be used to.
+But it comes in so handy when you need to contact that graphic designer who introduced himself to you once after a gig in Seattle.
+Or to be able, in 5 seconds, to find the six drummers you know in Southern California.